axibase/axibase-charts/configuration/computed-metrics.md

 Create computed metrics in any portal using existing metrics.
 Manipulate underlying series or join multiple series to perform ratio or roll-up  calculations, such as percentage or average values respectively.

-Use the [`replace-value`](../widgets/shared/README.md#replace-value) setting to replace the input value when no references to other series are required.
+Use the [`replace-value`](../widgets/shared/README.md#replace-value) setting and corresponding [fields](../syntax/replace-value-functions.md) to replace the input value when no references to other series are required.

 ![](./images/replace-value1.png)